 It is considered to be that the number one

 cause of this build-up and blockage is from blowing one’s nose.
-When you blow your nose, mucus is forced out of Ear Infection What is It?the nasal passage at high force.
+When you blow your nose, mucus is forced out of the nasal passage at high force.
 While for the most part it goes through the nose, it can also be forced up into the ear should your nose be clogged.
 At the same time, a failure to regularly clean out the wax build-up in the ears can also lead to an infection.
 These infections though are not commonly caused by bacteria.
 But rather are considered to be viral infections.
 This is one of the main reasons why getting rid of them can be such a daunting task.

 In developing the ear infection though, it is not the infection itself that one should worry about, but rather the complications that are associated with it.
 The ear infection can lead to a build-up of fluids in the ear and can some times drain out of the side of the canal opening rather then through the blocked tube.
 This will also lead to unequal pressures between the inner ear and outside the body which results in the development of pain.
 In many cases though, treating an it can be simple; especially if it is caused by bacteria.
 However, in some cases when it is a viral infection, a drain tube will need to be surgically placed in the ear drum.
 In the worst case scenario though, it could be as a result of the adenoids; which will have to be surgically removed.